11th March 2014 Go

 - De stress when I can.

-- Whenever available I’ll have a hot shower and wank (honesty).
+- Whenever available I’ll have a hot shower and eat some ice cream.
 Because, if you can keep a few luxuries and some hygiene, everything seems better.

 - Split it into 2 legs.